PeraltaLab/WetlandMesocosm_GHG_Timberlake/README.md

   	6. /Previous_Versions: collection of previous .Rmd versions, **not a part of manuscript in review**

 * **bin:**
-	* *MothurTools.R*: An R script written by Mario Muscarella (Indiana University, now at University of Illinois) containing functions used in the analysis of community sequence data.
+	* *MothurTools.R*: An R script written by Mario Muscarella (Indiana University, now at University of Alaska Fairbanks) containing functions used in the analysis of community sequence data.

 * **data:** Files associated with GHG, soil, and microbial data sets.